WDAE: Programming

 Two local shows are heard on weekdays on WDAE: Pat Donovan and Aaron Jacobson with "The Pat and Aaron Show" in mornings, and Tom Krasniqi during late afternoons.
 In other parts of the day, WDAE airs syndicated programming from Fox Sports Radio.

-FM Translator

-Programming is simulcast on FM translator W237CW.

 History

 WDAE AM 1250 history

 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulations formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.

 On May 15, 1922, the Tampa Times, an afternoon daily newspaper, was issued a license for operation on both the 365 and 485-meter wavelengths.
 The call sign, WDAE, was randomly assigned from a sequential roster of available call letters.
 WDAE was the second Florida broadcasting station licensed under the new regulations, following WCAN in Jacksonville, which was authorized seven days earlier, and, after a series of test transmissions, made its formal debut on May 17.
 WCAN was deleted on October 26, 1922.
 (Some sources have listed WQAM in Miami as Florida's oldest station, with varying claims of a history dating back to as early as 1920, however FCC records report WQAM's "Date First Licensed" as January 23, 1923.)

 WDAE, as most early radio stations, broadcast on several frequencies during its beginning years, settling on AM 1250 by 1941.
 In 1947, still owned by the newspaper, it added an FM station, 105.7 WDAE-FM (now WMTX 100.7 FM).

 Through the 1940s and 50s, WDAE-AM-FM were CBS Radio Network affiliates, carrying its dramas, comedies, news, sports, soap operas, game shows and big band remotes during the Golden Age of Radio.
 In the late 1960s, WDAE-FM switched to beautiful music, while the AM station was a popular Top 40 station.

 WDAE aired the popular talk show "Desperate & Dateless" on Friday nights with host Rosemary Haddad and producer Sam Cardinale.
 In the 1980s, as Top 40 listening switched to FM, WDAE changed to an oldies format.
 By the 1990s, it had moved to adult standards and later began simulcasting the adult contemporary music format of co-owned WUSA (100.7 FM, now WMTX) in November 1990.

 In March 1994, WDAE switched to classic country as "Country Gold Froggy 1250" with former WUSA personalities whose on-air names became I.B.
 Green, Jimmy Hoppa and Davey Croakett.

 In 1999, the station was acquired by Clear Channel Communications, the previous name of current owner iHeartMedia.
 Clear Channel switched WDAE to its current all-sports format as "The Sports Animal."